roman-milk/roman-milk.github.io/prof-blackmailed.md

  Kerri looked down her flat, quivering stomach and saw the predator's baldhead.
 She gave a sigh of protest at the revolting sight and watched in horror as he tilted his head backwards.
 This enabled her to see his tongue working madly on the pink flesh exposed so vulgarly between her widespread thighs.

  It gave the impression of magic.
 Kerri watched the tip of his tongue dart out to caress the very end of her protruding clit and her mind exploded with brilliant flashes of bright light.
 Then he rolled the throbbing mass around with his tongue and Kerri's hips rolled from side to side.
 She wasn't sure if her hips thrust to evade the tongue or to chase it.
-Report_Story #2